 \subsection{Euler obstruction}

-The local Euler obstruction is a singular invariant defined by MacPherson in \cite{MacPherson} as a tool to prove the conjecture about the existence and unicity of the Chern classes in the singular case.
-Since then the Euler obstruction has been extensively investigated by many authors such as Brasselet and Schwartz \cite{BS}, Sebastiani \cite{Sebastiani}, L\^{e} and Teissier \cite{LT}, Sabbah \cite{Sabbah}, Dubson \cite{Dubson}, Kashiwara \cite{Kashiwara} and others.
-For an overview of the Euler obstruction see \cite{B}.
-Let us now introduce some objects in order to define the Euler obstruction.
+The local Euler obstruction was defined by MacPherson in \cite{MacPherson} as a tool to prove the conjecture about the existence and unicity of the Chern classes in the singular case.
+Since then it has been extensively investigated by many authors such as Brasselet and Schwartz \cite{BS}, Sebastiani \cite{Sebastiani}, L\^{e} and Teissier \cite{LT}, Sabbah \cite{Sabbah}, Dubson \cite{Dubson}, Kashiwara \cite{Kashiwara} and others.